prometheus/alertmanager/README.md

 Amtool allows a config file to specify some options for convenience.
 The default config file paths are `$HOME/.config/amtool/config.yml` or `/etc/amtool/config.yml`

-An example configfile might look like the following:
+An example config file might look like the following:

 ```
 # Define the path that amtool can find your `alertmanager` instance at